Get

 Food & Diet Requirements

 There is some controversy on wet versus dry food for cats.
 Regardless of your chosen method, the most crucial part of your cat’s diet is protein.
-All felines are strict carnivores, so essentially, that means the higher protein, the better.
+All felines are strict carnivores, so essentially, that means the higher the protein, the better.

 Some claims say that wet food contributes to tooth decay and obesity.
 Other claims say dry kibble doesn’t give your cat the appropriate moisture in their diet.
-A great way to combat level out both issues is to combine the dishes for one well-rounded diet.
+A great way to combat and level out both issues is to combine the dishes for one well-rounded diet.

 You can also try out a few homemade recipes.
 The web is crawling with ideas on cat food you can make at home.
-Do be careful to do your research and consult with your vet before offering them a homemade dish.
+Do be careful to do your research and consult with a vet before offering them a homemade dish.
 You want to be sure to cover all essentials in your recipe, so your cat doesn’t lack vital nutrients.

-Exercise
+Exercise 🐈

 Lykoi cats are fairly energetic cats, so you won’t have to persuade them to play.
 They will have a ball with you chasing strings, jingly toys, and feathers.
 They might also enjoy playing with other household pets and children.